Bludidi/vet_clinic/README.md

 HOW TO USE:
 This is an example of how you may give instructions on setting up your project locally.

-Modify this file to match your project and remove sections that don't apply.

 REQUIRED SECTIONS:
 - Table of Contents